-- 7.1 An in-year admission is at any time other than the normal point of intake. - 7.2 Parents will have the opportunity to express up to three preferences, rank them in order and give a reason for that preference. - 7.3 A leaflet is available for parents and comprehensive information is published on the Council's website. - 7.4 Applications with exceptional social or medical grounds must be supported by independent professional evidence.
-Cabinet Portfolio Holder will consider applications and evidence and grant priority 2 to applications with exceptional social or medical reasons. - 7.5 All applications are subject to address checks. - 7.6 Parents will receive an outcome to their application.
-If a place can be offered the child is expected to start within 6 school weeks.
+- 7.1 An in-year admission is at any time other than the normal point of intake. - 7.2 Parents will have the opportunity to express up to three preferences, rank them in order and give a reason for that preference. - 7.3 An application form is available for parents and comprehensive information is published on the Council's website. - 7.4 Applications with exceptional social or medical grounds must be supported by independent professional evidence.
+Cabinet Portfolio Holder will consider applications and evidence and grant priority 2 to applications with exceptional social or medical reasons.
+Requests for 'exceptional social or medical grounds' can only be submitted once per academic year. - 7.5 All applications are subject to address checks. - 7.6 Parents will receive an outcome to their application within 15 days of submitting a completed application.
+An application will be deemed complete when all sections are filled, and associated information is received.
+If a place can be offered the child is

+- expected to start within 6 school weeks.
 If a place cannot be offered at a preferred school parents will be given a reason for refusal and offered the right of appeal. - 7.7 If a place cannot be offered at a preferred school applications will be prioritised for the waiting list using the oversubscription criteria for the normal intake to that school.